 Willson helped spark Seattle to a return trip to the Super Bowl in 2015.
 He caught a game-winning touchdown in the final minute vs. Carolina and then a game-tying, two-point conversion from Russell Wilson during the Seahawks comeback playoff win over Green Bay.
 Willson became the sixth Owl to win a Super Bowl ring, starting for Seattle in Super Bowl XLVIII and catching a pair of passes for 17 yards against Denver.
 Willson met McDonald in the NFC title game.
 McDonald was taken in the second round (55th overall) by the 49ers, the highest draft selection for Rice since Bert Emanuel (a former teammate of Sloan's) in 1994.

-In his first season, Sloan had arguably one of the best Tight End units in the country in Vance McDonald, Luke Willson and Taylor Cook.
-McDonald finished his career ranked in the Owls top ten in receptions, receiving yards and receiving touchdowns and became the first Owl since ND Kalu in 1996 to be invited to play in the Senior Bowl.
-Willson was a four-year starter who was drafted by the Toronto Argos of the CFL prior to his senior year and was a standout in the NFLPA Collegiate Bowl in January.
-Cook's solid year was also further evidence that he had made the successful transition from quarterback to tight end.
+McDonald, who saw his 2014 playing time with San Francisco limited by an injury, finished his career ranked in the Owls top ten in receptions, receiving yards and receiving touchdowns and became the first Owl since ND Kalu in 1996 to be invited to play in the Senior Bowl.
+Willson was a four-year starter who was drafted by the Toronto Argos of the CFL prior to his senior year and was a standout in the NFLPA Collegiate Bowl.

 A two-time Academic All-Conference selection while playing basketball at Fresno City College from 1990-91, Sloan made the jump to football in the fall of 1992.